cschladetsch/Incode/Readme.md

 This application allows the user to control the mouse and other systems such as cursor and scrolling using a minimal set of keys - without actually using the mouse.
 It also allows for the use of abbreviations.
 Yes, there are other tools that do this and better but hey.

 ## Usage
-Hold an 'Interrupt' button - By default the Right-Control key - and then use the rest of the keyboard to send custom input.
+Hold an `Interrupt` button - By default the Right-Control key - and then use the rest of the keyboard to send custom input.

 *NOTE* Use the provided `SharpKeys` binary to remap the CapsLock key to the Right-Control Key.
 The CapsLock key is an anacronism in any case, may as well put it to good use.